INTRODUCTION

 CONCLUSION

-Eating regular meals is key to stay full and healthy and enhancing overall health and wellbeing.
-A structured eating schedule prevents blood sugar crashes, curbs cravings and supports digestion.
+Eating regular meals is key to staying full and healthy and enhancing overall health and wellbeing.
+A structured eating schedule prevents low blood sugar, curbs cravings and supports digestion.
 Prioritising nutrient-dense foods at consistent intervals ensures sustained energy, improved focus and better weight management.
 By establishing a balanced routine, you enhance both physical health and mental wellbeing, making long-term health and wellbeing more achievable.